-Joe Biden Warns ‘Children of Color’ Will Suffer if Schools Remain Closed
+Joe Biden Warns ‘Students of Color’ Will Suffer if Schools Remain Closed

-Joe Biden told members of the National Education Association’s (NEA) representative assembly that the longer schools remain closed due to the coronavirus, the more low-income “children of color” will suffer learning losses.
+Joe Biden told members of the National Education Association’s (NEA) representative assembly that the longer schools remain closed due to the coronavirus, the more low-income “students of color” will suffer learning losses.

 However, that message may not have been what many teachers would have liked to hear since it has been teachers’ union leaders and their members who have condemned President Donald Trump’s call for reopening schools.